jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 Strictly speaking, not compatible, but still can be used together meaningfully is you install Privacy Badger with HTTPSB and accept that some of privacy-related features of one of the extensions will not work (reliably).

-Both extensions modify outgoing request headers, and since the chrome API (as of Chromium 34) does not allow more than one extension to modify HTTP headers, one of the two extensions may end up being unable to do what is is supposed to do.
+Both extensions modify outgoing request headers, and since the chrome API (as of Chromium 34) does not allow more than one extension to modify HTTP headers, one of the two extensions may end up being unable to do what it is supposed to do.

 As per chrome API, the last extension _installed_ (not the same as _enabled_) wins.
 So this means: